 The whole population of Belarus has extensive entitlements to health care, guaranteed by Article 45 of the Constitution.
 Entitlement is based on citizenship, the system is universal and directly funded through general taxation, and coverage is not a significant issue.
-There is no system of social health insurance and there is only limited private voluntary health insurance (VHI) (see Section 3.3 Revenue collection/sources of funds, Subsection Voluntary health insurance).
-Many foreign nationals are expected to purchase medical insurance for their stay in Belarus, but there are reciprocal agreements guaranteeing free
+There is no system of social health insurance and there is only limited private voluntary health insurance (VHI) (see Section 3.3 Revenue collection/sources of funds, Subsection Voluntary health insurance for their stay in Belarus, but there are reciprocal agreements guaranteeing free